Analysis | Kevin McCarthy and Chip Roy defended Liz Cheney and criticized Trump. Now both have reversed course.

 Roy also initially defended Cheney, despite their differences.

-Roy emphasized that he disagreed on impeaching Trump for the specific reason proposed, but said, “Liz should be commended, not condemned, for standing up in defense of the Constitution and standing true to her beliefs.”
+Roy emphasized that he disagreed on impeaching Trump for the specific reason proposed but said, “Liz should be commended, not condemned, for standing up in defense of the Constitution and standing true to her beliefs.”

 That apparently no longer applies — at least when it comes to Cheney’s leadership role.
 While Cheney departed significantly from her conference on that vote, her call for the party to move on from Trump is apparently somehow different from voting to impeach him for incitement based on a her true beliefs.
 (Cheney has also been saying similar things for weeks.)